 - Prior to deposit, providing adequate safeguards for cash and checks.

 All cash and checks must be physically secure at all times.
 Do not leave cash or checks unattended.
 Store cash and checks in a secure and locked location.
 Control and limit access to the storage location.

-- Depositing all payments to WSU intact at least weekly with the Controller’s Office in total and in the same form as received, i.e., cash or checks.
+- Depositing all payments to WSU intact at least weekly with the Bursar’s Office in total and in the same form as received, i.e., cash or checks.

 - Depositing amounts totaling $100 or more within 24 hours of receipt, or the next working day if amounts are received after the University’s normal business hours.

 - Protecting cash signing machines; signature plates; blank checks; and partially prepared, mutilated, and voided checks from unauthorized use.

 - Periodically reconciling Workday Record Cash Sales business processes to Workday Revenue reports to ensure that all revenue has been properly posted to the appropriate accounts (see BPPM 30.07 and the Using Workday Reports reference guide).

 Segregation of Duties

 Individuals who collect monies and/or write receipts may not prepare and/or make deposits.
 Different individuals are to perform the following functions:

 - Depositing cash or checks collected by completing the Record Cash Sale Workday process or bringing monies collected to the Bursar’s Office for posting into myWSU.